Clever Laziness

 This is a glaring oversight.
 Refactoring is not just about cleaning up; it’s about future-proofing the codebase.
 It’s about making it easier for the next developer (or even future you) to understand what’s happening.
 It’s about reducing the cost of future changes and minimizing the risk of introducing new bugs.
 Yet, the corporate mindset often boils down to: “If it ain’t broke, don’t fix it.”
 This approach ignores that while the code might not be “broken,” it could be far from optimal.

 Rach Smith’s experience at CodePen is a breath of fresh air in this context.
 She describes a work environment where the benefits of revisiting and refactoring code are recognized and even encouraged.
-This is in stark contrast to the “move fast and break things” culture that dominates much of the tech industry.
+This starkly contrasts the “move fast and break things” culture that dominates much of the tech industry.
 At CodePen, the focus is on “slow and steady,” on quality over quantity.
 It’s a reminder that the race to churn out features should not come at the expense of code quality.